 IV 8.4% w/v sodium bicarbonate will be readily available on the ICU.
-Trial-specific labelling is not required as the IMP has a marketing authorisation in the UK, is being used within the terms of its marketing authorisation and is dispensed to a trial participant in accordance with a prescription given by an authorised healthcare professional.
+Trial-specific labelling is not required as the IMP has a marketing authorisation in the UK, is being used within the terms of its marketing authorisation and will be dispensed in accordance with a prescription given by an authorised healthcare professional.
+It will be labelled as per standard clinical practice at each participating site and will be administered by clinical staff.